TEAM-repo/TEAM-repo-materials/presentation.md

 ### PM Presentation: Phase 1
 This phase’s presentation should introduce and motivate the project.

-Find an engaging start to the presentation: asking the audience a question, adding an anecdote or an illustrative example.
++ Find an engaging start to the presentation: asking the audience a question, adding an anecdote or an illustrative example.
 Be creative while also being respectful!
-Include a compelling motivation for your project.
++ Include a compelling motivation for your project.
 If possible, show existing alternatives and explain the client’s dissatisfaction with those solutions.
-Explain any technical terms, acronyms or helpful relevant information.
++ Explain any technical terms, acronyms or helpful relevant information.
 List potential users (and their roles).
-Provide an overview and description of the features of the MVP.
++ Provide an overview and description of the features of the MVP.
-+ display informative/relevant visualizations
++ Display informative/relevant visualizations
-* note that clip art is seen as less professional than high-quality images.
+  + Note that clip art is seen as less professional than high-quality images.)
-+ illustrate the functionality/app flow using clean, simple, informative diagrams / mockups / wireframes -- visuals can be more informative and explicitly show connections between components
+  + Illustrate the functionality/app flow using clean, simple, informative diagrams / mockups / wireframes -- visuals can be more informative and explicitly show connections between components
-+ you can create an effective functionality/diagram walk-through using step-by-step animations (they can guide audience’s attention to the appropriate section of the slide)
+  + You can create an effective functionality/diagram walk-through using step-by-step animations (they can guide audience’s attention to the appropriate section of the slide)
-Include a section on current progress.
++ Include a section on current progress.
   + It’s great to include a smoothly-executed live demo (or record a video of a walk-through)!
   + Alternatively, use screenshots of the implemented features (make sure they are professional/relevant)!
 Outline high-level plans for each phase (breakdown of features).
 You can use a table or bullet-points, listing goals for each phase.

 ### PM Presentation: Phase 2

 This phase’s presentation should “look under the hood” and describe the underlying run-time components, e.g., technologies/gems/scripts that are driving the project.
 The focus should be less on the functionality of the app, and more on the decisions behind the various architectural elements, what they accomplish, and how they interact with each other.
 Don’t focus too much on what the user actions should be, but instead, tell us what each run-time component is contributing to the project, and what components it connects to.

 + Provide a project overview/client’s vision to remind the audience of your “mission”
 + Give an overview of Architecture and the components that it is comprised of (e.g., data storage, pre-processing modules)

-* explain the reasoning behind team’s decisions to adopt selected technologies
++ Explain the reasoning behind team’s decisions to adopt selected technologies
-    * mention the limitations and challenges as well as the solutions, workarounds, and “take-away”s.
+  + mention the limitations and challenges as well as the solutions, workarounds, and “take-away”s.
 + Provide team’s MVP progress (what was finished, what’s in progress).
 + Outline the plan for the upcoming phases (what features will be addressed next?)